Cash assistance in Georgia.

 There are a few main goals.
 They include to keep families together with their children, including single moms and dads.
 At the same time, the state will encourage two parent families due to the economic benefits of two wage earners, it encourages marriages, and discourages out of wedlock pregnancies.
 As studies show all of that can lead to lower household incomes and/or higher poverty levels.
 All applicants need to have a child under the age of 18 as well, as it is intended to give financial help to a family and not an individual.

-The exact amount paid out will vary based on county and region of Georgia.
+The exact amount of cash assistance paid out will vary based on county and region of Georgia.
 Cash assistance tends to be higher in the cities, such as Atlanta as well as Savannah due to cost of living.
 But TANF is regional based.
 The average TANF cash assistance payment in the state is $223 per month for a family of three.
-There is a maximum payment, and it is $280 per month.
+There is a maximum payment, and it is $280 per month which can be applied to on the gateway.
 Checks are sent to the household each month.

 The lifetime limit and how long to receive aid for is 48 months.
 So, if TANF is paid out for 12 months, then the resident can only receive aid for 36 more months.
 The financial support will not go on indefinitely.
 There is a calculator as well as contact information of where to apply at DFCS office.